GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 - `NAME`: To be used as the name of the app.
 - `NAMESPACE`: To be used as the kubernetes namespace where the app will installed.
 - `IMAGE`: Link to a docker image.
+- `MASKED_FIELD`: A string value whose characters will be masked when entered in the UI.
 - `GENERATED_PASSWORD`: A value to be generated at deployment time, following common password requirements.
 - `REPORTING_SECRET`: The Secret resource name containing the usage reporting credentials
 - `SERVICE_ACCOUNT`: The name of a pre-provisioned k8s `ServiceAccount`.
 If it does not exist, one is created.